E. Lynn Harris: Biography

 Harris was one of the first African-American students at Forest Heights Junior High and Hall High School in Little Rock.
 Harris had homes in Houston, Texas; Atlanta, Georgia; and Fayetteville, Arkansas.

 In his writings, Harris maintained a poignant motif, occasionally emotive, that incorporated vernacular and slang from popular culture.

 Harris became the first black male cheerleader as well as the first black yearbook editor while attending the University of Arkansas.
 After graduation, he became a computer salesman with IBM, AT&T, and Hewlett-Packard for 13 years living in Dallas, Washington, D.C., and Atlanta.
 In 1990, Harris attempted suicide during a dark phase of depression and heavy drinking but later found the will to live through his writing.
 Harris relieved himself of his salesman duties and quit in order to begin writing his first novel.

 In June 2019, Harris was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.

 Death

 Harris died on July 23, 2009, while in Los Angeles, California, for a business meeting.
-He was found unconscious at the Peninsula Hotel in Beverly Hills, and was pronounced dead at Cedars-Sinai Medical Center in Los Angeles.
+He was found unconscious at The Peninsula Beverly Hills, and was pronounced dead at Cedars-Sinai Medical Center in Los Angeles.
 According to the Office of the Los Angeles County Coroner, he died of heart disease complicated by hardening of the arteries and high blood pressure.